Gareth-McGirr/body-doodles/README.md

 Logo used was taken from [istockphoto](https://www.istockphoto.com/search/search-by-asset?affiliateredirect=true&assetid=1320[…]dium=affiliate_SP&utm_source=FreeImages&utm_term=letters+bd)

+Sign up & Sign in images taken from [wallpaper.dog](https://wallpaper.dog/traditional-tattoo-wallpapers)

 ### Acknowledgements

 I'd like the thank slack user [Tom_5P](https://github.com/Tom-Ainsworth) for help with setting up eslint configs.

 A special thanks to [Mr_Bim_Alumni](https://github.com/MrBim) for his help with help resolving a bug where my artist details were showing on other user profiles.

+Thanks to [Sean](https://github.com/nazarja) for also helping fix a memory leak.